milahu/collapseos/recipes/rc2014/selfhost/README.md

 ## Gathering parts

-* stage4 from `sdcard` recipe.
-If you want to write to EEPROM as the final step, you'll need a hybrid stage4 that also includes stuff from the `eeprom` recipe.
+* stage3 from `sdcard` recipe.
+If you want to write to EEPROM as the final step, you'll need a hybrid stage3 that also includes stuff from the `eeprom` recipe.

 ## Building stage 1

-### Part 1

-Building the first part of stage 1 (the binary part, before the inlined-source part) from within Collapse OS is actually very similar from building it from a modern environment.
+Build Collapse OS' stage 1 from within Collapse OS is very similar to how we do it from the makefile.
 If you take the time to look at the base recipe `Makefile`, you'll see `cat xcomp.fs | $(STAGE2)`.
-That command builds part 1.
+That's the thing.
 Open `xcomp.fs` in a text editor and take a look at it.

 To assemble stage 1 from RC2014, all you need to do is to type those commands in the same order, and replace the `H@ 256 /MOD 2 PC!
 2 PC!` lines with `H@ .X`.
 Those commands will inform you of the begin/end offsets of the assembled binary.

-The meaning of these commands is not explained here.
+I'm not going to explain in detail what each command do, but only give you an overview of what is happening.
 You are encouraged to read the in-system documentation for more information.

+The first part is configuration of your new system.
+When RAM starts, where RSP starts, what ports to use for what device, etc. These configuration declarations are expected in the boot code and driver code.

+Then, we load the Z80 assembler and the cross compiler (xcomp for short), which we'll of course need for the task ahead.

+Then come xcomp overrides, which are needed for xcomp to be effective.

+At this point, we're about to begin spitting binary content, so we want to know where we're at.
+That's why you'll need to type `H@ .X` and write down the result.
+That's the starting offset.

+Then, we assemble the boot binary, drivers' native words, then inner core, close the binary with a hook word.
+We're finished with cross-compiling.

+We're at the offset that will be `CURRENT` on boot, so we update `LATEST`.

+Then, we spit the course code that will be interpreted by stage 1 on boot so that it bootstraps itself to a full interpreter.
+Not all units are there because they don't fit in 8K, but they're sufficient for our needs.
+We also need the linker so that we can relink ourselves to stage 2.

+Finally, we have initialization code, then a spit of the ending offset.

+Go ahead, run that.
 However, one thing you should know is that because the SD card driver is a bit slow, some of these commands take a long time.
 Multiple minutes.
 Be patient.

-Once all your commands are run and that you have your begin/end offset (write them down somewhere), you're ready to assemble part 2.
+Once all your commands are run and that you have your begin/end offset (write them down somewhere), you're at the same point as you were after the `make` part of the base recipe.
+The contents between your start and end offset is the exact same as the contents of `stage1.bin` when you run `make`.
+Continue your deployment from there.

+Good luck!

 ### What to do on SDerr?